adamcatley/adamcatley.github.io/docs/AirTag.md

 fv|00100e10|Firmware version?
 dg|00|Diagnostic code?
 z|00|Unknown
-pi|Varies |Public identity
+pi|Varies |Public identity (224 bits long)

 In summary, the parameters `bt`, `sr` and `bp` have been removed and replaced with a single **anonymous** identifier, `pi` (not to be confused with `pid`).

 `pi` is the only parameter that changes.
 It is updated at least every 15 minutes when the Bluetooth address and/or the advertising data changes.
-It seems to be a SHA-224 hash (as SHA3 is not listed in the nRF crypto library [documentation](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fsdk_nrf5_v17.0.2%2Fgroup__nrf__crypto__types.html&anchor=ga12a3acddd104d0183a93500119d8d0c5)).
-It is likely a hash of the current public key for the FindMy service.
+It is likely the current P-224 public key, or a SHA-224 hash of the key.
+It does not match the BLE advertising data which should contain the public key.

 Again, most parameters are optional.
 The only requirement is that `pi` is valid.

-Apple servers can somehow connect this to a specific device as the page shows the corresponding serial number, even before the AirTag has been registered, as well as the owner's lost message and phone number if available.
+Apple servers can somehow connect this to a specific device as the page shows the corresponding serial number (maybe even before the AirTag has been registered) as well as the owner's lost message and phone number if available.
 Apple claims to not store any information about the AirTags and only the owner's phone and the AirTag can generate their rotating public keys.

-The firmware function that generates this URL has been identified by [@stacksmashing]().
+The firmware function that generates this URL has been [identified](https://twitter.com/ghidraninja/status/1390639514134237186) by [@ghidraninja](https://twitter.com/ghidraninja).
 Further reverse engineering could reveal the meaning of the unknown URL parameters set by that function.
-See his work [here](https://twitter.com/ghidraninja/status/1390639514134237186):

 [![](https://pbs.twimg.com/media/E0yLQ7mWEAA62JT?format=png)](https://twitter.com/ghidraninja/status/1390639514134237186)